 Apple is known for cutting off their support for old standards, devices, and software versions.
 Recently, the rumours have confirmed, and the iPhone 7 doesn’t have a headphone jack anymore.
 All ports in the latest iteration of MacBooks got replaced with thinner and more modern USB-C type ports.
-Even the beloved MagSafe power connector was replaced with USB-C. This proves that Apple is not afraid of making big decisions on the hardware and software support front.
-As the App Store is growing more than ever before, the set of abandoned, legacy iOS apps gets bigger and bigger every year, which means that Apple will have to start maintaining it better.
+Even the beloved MagSafe power connector was replaced with USB-C. This proves that Apple is not afraid of making big decisions.
+As the App Store is growing more than ever before, the set of abandoned, legacy iOS apps is getting bigger and bigger every year, which means that Apple will have to start maintaining it better.

 What to do next?

 If you update your app a few times a year, there’s no need to worry.
 However, if you don’t update your app on a regular basis, the most important thing to do is to revise it to make sure that it follows the App Store Review Guidelines.
 Any violation of these rules will result in an app review rejection, and you will need to adapt the app to follow the review guidelines anyway.
 It would also be very useful for you to check the Common App Rejections before submitting an update.
 I’m also pretty sure that Apple will remove all the apps that don’t support the 64-bit architecture.